- Nigel Nolan

 The New Year is a time many people make resolutions and set goals for various parts of their life, but few people set or revisit goals for their career.
 Rather than having specific and clear goals, many people almost drift though their career – they have an idea that they want to be promoted or attain a higher salary, but they don’t actually have a clear goal of where they want to be in ten years’ time or what is the next step or milestone on getting there.

 People who plan their career achieve more and are more successful.
 They tend to be the people that others are envious of and wonder what they are doing to get promoted faster than their peers.
 People who plan their career are usually more content, satisfied and fulfilled in their work.
 People who plan their career are more likely to get where they want to go because they have a ‘career roadmap’.

-So, as it is the New Year, now is a good time for you to plan your career, and below describes how you can go about doing it.
+So, even though the New Year is one time people look at their career plan, right now is as good a time as any for you to plan your career, and below describes how you can go about doing it.

 The starting point for career planning is a question: Where do you want to be career-wise in seven to ten years’ time?

 Seven to ten years is considered long-term in career planning, but it is also useful to consider what job you want to retire from at the end of your career – depending on your age, this may be considerably longer-term than your seven-to-ten-year career goal.
 However, an ‘end-of-career’ goal can provide overall direction to your career and how you think about it.
 Your ‘end-of-career’ goal may change over time as you gain experience and/or develop new interests, so it is not completely fixed or ‘set in stone’ – but it is an important beacon providing guidance to your career direction.